M66B/FairEmail/docs/FAQ-zh-rCN.md

 You can reduce the network usage basically in the same way as reducing battery usage, see the previous question for suggestions.

 By default FairEmail does not download message texts and attachments larger than 256 KiB when there is a metered (mobile or paid Wi-Fi) internet connection.
 You can change this in the connection settings.
-You can change this in the connection settings.

 <br />